Rabmelon/tiSPHi/README.md

             "objectId": 0,					// id of the current object "size": [1.2, 0.6, 0.2],		// cube size in x, y, z direction "translation": [0, 0, 0],		// cube left-down-backward coner position
-            "rotationAxis": [0, 1, 0],		// axis used to rotate the particle data after loading "rotationAngle": 0,				// rotation angle for the initial rotation of the particle data "velocity": [0.0, 0.0, 0.0],	// the initial velocity is set for all particles in the fluid model "materialId": 0					// the material id of current object }
+            "velocity": [0.0, 0.0, 0.0],	// the initial velocity is set for all particles in the fluid model "materialId": 0					// the material id of current object }